 In Georgia, there is no official legal action known as legal separation, however; you can have a lawyer prepare and file a separate maintenance agreement.

 If you want to get out of a marriage in Georgia you have multiple options.
 Per the DivorceSource.com, “Georgia offers divorce, annulments, or separate maintenance.
-In this regime, a divorce ends a marriage; an annulment vacates a flawed marriage; and a separate maintenance order allows the court to rule on the marital issues surrounding the partnership, but does not grant divorce.
-In Georgia, separate maintenance can address important marital issues such as property division, finances, custody of children.”1
+What are the differences in these options?
+A divorce ends a marriage; an annulment vacates a flawed marriage; and a separate maintenance order allows the court to rule on the marital issues surrounding the partnership, but does not grant divorce.
+In Georgia, separate maintenance can address important marital issues such as property division, finances, child custody and visitation for the period of separation.”1

 Why Get a Separation Agreement?

 Although there is no legal requirement for getting a “formal separation agreement” there are distinct advantages to having things set on paper.
 Without a separate maintenance agreement your spouse retains a lot of control.
 They could dispose of marital property, liquidate assets, and even make critical healthcare decisions for you if you become incapacitated.
 When your lawyer drafts your separate maintenance agreement you should also consider language to address potential future actions of your spouse.